Anelay02/Parameterized-FIR-HDL/Welch/Welch.md

 sample-by-sample FIR weighting stage.
 It is one member of a larger family of FIR filters; this document covers only the Welch implementation.

-The current RTL is Verilog-2001.
-A matching VHDL-2008 implementation and testbench are intended to be added alongside it.

 ## Contents